saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

 <img src={useBaseUrl('img/api-testing/kv-examples/final-report.png')} alt="Test Report" />

 The report for the full workflow, shows that you first assigned an array to the Key/Value Store with **Set** method, then added a value to that array with **Push** and then removed the value with **Pop**.
 Each time there's a change, you used **Load** to retrieve an updated value from the Key/Value Store. the last two comments show the final state of the array in the Key/Value Store and the popped value itself.
-The popped value will only be available within the scope of this test run.
+The popped value will only be available in the scope of this test run.
 The array in the Key/Value Store will remain retrievable and until 24 hours after it's most recent modification.

 :::note
 Use Set, Push, and Pop to reset the timer.
 Load does not reset the timer.